-If you do not have a child together, you could have an insurable interest for just covering his burial and final expenses.
+If you do not have a child together, you could have an insurable interest in just covering his burial and funeral expenses.

 He may find it easier just applying for this type of coverage himself with you as the beneficiary.
 In this case, you should be the owner of the policy also.

 That way, he cannot change anything on the contract.
-To make sure the policy stays in force, you may want to make the premium payments yourself.
+To make sure the policy stays in force, you may want to make the premium payments yourself, rather than sharing expenses.

 If you are not dependent financially on your boyfriend, you will have a harder time proving an Insurable interest in him.